 Finally how annoying is it when the low battery warnings start flashing on toothbrushes, toys, games and controls, even when the batteries will work in other things, so they obviously still have power left in them!

-Do you recycle batteries at home or school?
+What’s your view on batteries and parenting life?
 Please let us know in the comments box below.